“Venturing into areas

 “It’s O.J., silly,” she whispered, pointing across room with cupped finger and hand.
 “Holy Moses, I think he’s with Elliot Gould.”

-“Wonder if he’s still doing the football TV gig.”
+“Wonder if he’s still doing NFL games on TV.”
 But I was more taken with Hippo’s colorful cartoon décor.
-Posters, long wall murals, framed illustration comic strips, display panels stuffed with T-shirts, caps, bibs, balloons, keychains and assorted other souvenir bric-a-brac—all under a red/white striped canvas tent ceiling, calliope carnival music piped over the prating crowd.
+Posters, long wall murals, framed illustration comic strips, display panels stuffed with T-shirts, caps, bibs, balloons, keychains and assorted other souvenir bric-a-brac—all under a red/white striped canvas tent ceiling, calliope carnival music piped over the prattling crowd.
 “Or jumping over rental cars…”

-“I read where they’ve just wrapped up shooting a sci-fi conspiracy flick called ‘Capricorn One’.
+“I read where they’ve just wrapped up shooting a killer sci-fi conspiracy flick called ‘Capricorn One’.
 Now…right over there—kicking back, chowing down just like everybody else…only in San Francisco.
 He once starred for Galileo high school just up the street, can you believe it?”

-“Yeah, but what I really can’t believe is that Hippopotamus logo everyplace, so ass-end smiley with the red bandana and bow-tie on her tail,” I glanced about the sprawling room as our theme-humming waiter delivered our fried mushrooms and shakes.
+“Great, but what I can’t believe is that Hippopotamus logo everyplace, with the red bandana and bow-tie on her tail,” I glanced about the sprawling room as our winking, theme-humming waiter delivered our fried mushrooms and shakes.
 “Or those little girl Hippos muralled everywhere else, and little boy Hippos in red spotted neckerchiefs… jeesh, there’s one with a chef’s toque and everything…”

 “You should see the bathrooms here,” she straw drew some milkshake from a tall logoed glass.
 “Hippo head’s grinning when the toilet lid’s down, mouth’s wide open when the lid’s up.
 They’re over near that sign for the Monkey Inn—Hippo’s even got a hot little singles bar going back there.”